-He enjoys inventing, thinking, programming computers, baking, dating, bicycling, traveling, working in his shop, moving dirt with his tractor and bulldozer, being kind to animals, being outdoors, reading, and of course writing.
+He enjoys inventing, thinking, programming computers, baking, dating, bicycling, traveling, working in his shop, moving dirt with his tractor and bulldozer, building microhomes and giving them to homeless people, being kind to animals, being outdoors, reading, and of course writing.
 And did I mention inventing?
 Despite living in a culture that often ridicules new ideas, there is nothing better than thinking of new ideas to help people.

 “The great pleasure in life is doing what people say you cannot do.”

 — Walter Bagehot

 “The thing about smart people is that they seem like crazy people to dumb people.”

 “If people aren't calling you crazy, you aren't thinking big enough.”